chrisminnick/intermediate-node-dev/labs/lab04/README.md

-# Lab 4: Jwt Auth Lab
+# Lab 4: Lab04 Mongodb Transactions Lab

 See the course lab instructions PDF for detailed instructions.